heroku/webhooks-docs/devcenter/app-webhooks.md

 ## Introduction

->We are gradually rolling this feature out to users, if you would like to be considered for inclusion as we add more users, please fill out [this form (FIXME)]().
+>We are gradually rolling this feature out to users, if you would like to be considered for inclusion as we add more users, please fill out [this form](https://www.heroku.com/form/webhooks-beta).

 Heroku webhooks provide subscription to HTTP notifications when things change.
 Users may track many kinds of events relating to their resources on apps, such as domains, builds, releases, attachments, dynos, and more.

 Webhook integration requires subscribing via the CLI or API and implementing endpoints to receive events.
 This document provides details on how to subscribe and receive notifications.
 We welcome questions, feedback and suggestions via [ecosystem-feedback@heroku.com](mailto:ecosystem-feedback@heroku.com).

->note During the alpha, the webhook API endpoints must be addressed via a version variant and will not work without setting the `Accept` header to `application/vnd.heroku+json; version=3.webhooks`.
+>note During the alpha, if you are using the API rather than the CLI to manage webhooks, you should know that the webhook API endpoints must be addressed will not work without setting the `Accept` header to `application/vnd.heroku+json; version=3.webhooks`.
+This document gives an example further below.

 ## Installing the Webhook Plugin